oduameh/node-course/docs/Instructions/firewall-logging.md

 sudo ufw enable
 ```

-Then reload it.
+Reload the firewall:

 ```
 sudo ufw reload
 ```

-If everything was done correctly your SSH session should still be active.
+The SSH session should still be active.

-Get an overview of your rules:
+View the firewall rules:

 ```
 sudo ufw status